dinedal/rhod/README.md

 ## Configuration

 To configure Rhod's defaults, just overwrite the default profile with any changes you'd like to make.
+If you're on Rails, a good place for your profiles is `config/initializers/rhod.rb`

 ```ruby
 Rhod.create_profile(:default, retries: 10)